jschaefer-io/tasap/README.md

 ## Example

 ### Defining a module
-Reusable Modules get defined with the <Module> Tag.
+Reusable Modules get defined with the `<Module name="ModuleName">` Tag.
 The tags-attributes get loaded into the Modules local state and can recieve data on module initialisation.  `-> ./modules/offer.html`
 ``` html
 <Module name="Offer" title="no title set" description="no description" link="#no-link">
 	<article class="offer">